 Sharing and integrating data between systems, especially when doing one-to-one integration, might consume too much time and resources.

-The disadvantages of interoperability in healthcare or problems with interoperability in healthcare fall behind its benefits in creating well-formed structured data for wide clinical use.
+The disadvantages of interoperability or problems fall behind its benefits in creating well-formed structured data for wide clinical use.

 Reliable resolutions of associated challenges are achieved by making a plan of implementation that complies with existing interoperability norms in healthcare.